cscheid/cscheid.net/advice/students.md

 share with you whatever little Emacs I've picked up over the years, and if you know vi, I want to learn!

 ## back up your files.
-Back up your files.
-BACK UP YOUR FILES.
+Back. up. your. files.

 Don't lose a month of writing because someone stole your laptop, or because some idiot walking past you at the coffee shop